ShareFile: Early history

-Acquisition by Citrix Systems
+2011: Acquisition by Citrix Systems

 In October 2011, ShareFile was acquired by Citrix Systems.
 Under terms of the agreement, ShareFile was offered as a standalone service in addition to its software becoming integrated into Citrix products.
 With the acquisition, Lipson became vice president and general manager of a new data sharing division within Citrix under the deal.
 As of 2016, Lipson is corporate vice president and general manager of cloud services, which includes ShareFile and Citrix Workspace Cloud.

 A new 171,000-square-foot Raleigh office opened in October 2014 for Raleigh-based Citrix employees.
+The office building was created using ShareFile and other software by Citrix and housed approximately 300 employees, until 2023.
 As of April 2015, ShareFile had 55,000 corporate customers and 40 million users.

+2023: Cloud Software Group

+After the merger of Citrix and TIBCO Software formed Cloud Software Group, ShareFile separated its branding in 2023 to become a standalone business unit.
+It was included in Computerworld's 2023 list of the top ten file-sharing services.

+2024: Acquisition by Progress Software Corporation

+On October 31, 2024, Progress Software Corporation announced that it had completed the purchase of ShareFile for $875 million.
+Additionally, it reported that the acquired company could provide more than 86,000 customers to the Massachusetts-based firm.

 Product overview

 ShareFile is a secure, cloud-based platform for businesses to store and share large files.
 Businesses are able to create branded, password-protected areas for files through the service.
 The software has a client-portal feature businesses can set up and customize to allow outside vendors and clients access to specific projects and files.

-Other ShareFile features include the ability to send and obtain e-signatures on documents with the integration of RightSignature; the ability to send encrypted email through a Microsoft Outlook plugin or an online portal, Office 365 connection to access and edit documents stored in SharePoint Online and OneDrive for Business; and the ability for individuals to migrate data from their personal clouds into ShareFile.
+Other ShareFile features include the ability to send and obtain e-signatures on documents with the integration of RightSignature; the ability to send encrypted email through a Microsoft Outlook plugin or an online portal, Microsoft 365 connection to access and edit documents stored in SharePoint Online and OneDrive for Business; and the ability for individuals to migrate data from their personal clouds into ShareFile.

 There are also mobile app versions of ShareFile, which allow mobile editing and offline editing of documents.